SineadMorris/TRMecology/README.md

 textsize <- 10
 ```

-1. Define functions that will be used in the analysis.
-Note that for the response variable we use the approximation log(T**<sub>RM</sub> + 1) to avoid NAs when T**<sub>RM</sub> = 0.
+We then define functions that will be used in the analysis.
+Note that for the response variable we use the approximation log(T<sub>RM</sub> + 1) to avoid NAs when T<sub>RM</sub> = 0.
 This does not substantially impact our results, and is preferable to omitting important information contained in those undetectable measurements.

 ``` r
 # 1. Estimate parameters and 95% CIs by fitting linear model